-Helen is 36 years old, is a club runner and has a busy working life.
+Helen is a club runner and has a busy working life.
 She enjoys travelling and has learned strategies to manage her hydration needs in hot climates.

 In the past Helen has needed to use up to 24mg of loperamide per day to manage the output from her ileostomy.